ciphermenial/ciphermenial.github.io/_posts/2022-08-03-adding-oauth-to-paperless.md

 When I am deciding on web services to use on my home lab, I lean towards ones that support [SSO](https://en.wikipedia.org/wiki/Single_sign-on).
 I do this because I have Keycloak configured and working with my Yubikeys for [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication).

-The problem here is a recently decided to try [Paperless-ngx](https://paperless-ngx.readthedocs.io) since so many people use it in their home labs.
+The problem here is I recently decided to try [Paperless-ngx](https://paperless-ngx.readthedocs.io) since so many people use it in their home labs.
 It does not have SSO support.
 However it is built with [django](https://www.djangoproject.com).
 I have previously configured [Tandoor Recipes](https://docs.tandoor.dev) in my home lab and it also uses django and supports SSO.
 It supports [OAuth](https://oauth.net) by using the project [django-allauth](https://django-allauth.readthedocs.io).

 I thought I would see how that all fit together and try to make django-allauth work with Paperless-ngx.
 I have managed to make it work (it's not pretty though) and this is what bits I changed.

 # requirements.txt
 The first thing you need to do is make sure django-allauth is installed so Paperless-ngx can access it.
 To do this I added it to the requirements.txt with the line ```django-allauth==0.51.0```
 Then I switched to the python venv and reran ```pip install -r requirements.txt```.
-You can simply switch to the venv and install django-allauth.
+You can simply switch to the venv and install django-allauth instead.

 # settings.py
 Now I needed to make modifications to ```src/paperless/settings.py``` because currently Paperless-ngx has no idea about django-allauth.